mwidla-nowaera/aino-agent-java/README.md

 Get the dependency snippet from [here](https://bintray.com/aino-io/maven/agent-java/view).

 ### 2. Configuring the agent
-Agent is configured with XML configuration file.
-Below is example.
+Agent is configured with an XML configuration file.
+Below is an example.

+If you cannot establish a direct connection to Aino.io, you can configure the agent to use an HTTP proxy.
+Otherwise you may simply leave the proxy element out from the configuration.

 ```java
 File configFile = new File("/path/to/conf_file.xml");